minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ## Bitcoin Core is syncing

-This can take between one day and a week, depending mostly on your external drive (SSD good, HDD bad; USB3 good, USB2 very bad).
+This can take between one day and a week, depending mostly on your PC performance.
 It's best to wait until the synchronization is complete before going ahead.

 ### Explore bitcoin-cli